iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 **There are some drawbacks to using REST:**
 - It only supports the request/response style of communication.
 - Reduced availability.
-Because the client and service communicate directly with- out an intermediary to buffer messages, they must both be running for the duration of the exchange.
+Because the client and service communicate directly without an intermediary to buffer messages, they must both be running for the duration of the exchange.
 - Clients must know the locations (URLs) of the service instances(s).
-As described in section 3.2.4, this is a nontrivial problem in a modern application.
+This is a nontrivial problem in a modern application.
 Clients must use what is known as a service discovery mechanism to locate service instances.
 - Fetching multiple resources in a single request is challenging.
 - It’s sometimes difficult to map multiple update operations to HTTP verbs.

 ### gRPC
 As mentioned in the preceding section, one challenge with using REST is that because HTTP only provides a limited number of verbs, it’s not always straightforward to design a REST API that supports multiple update operations.
 An IPC technology that avoids this issue is [gRPC](www.grpc.io), a framework for writing [cross-language clients and servers](https://en.wikipedia.org/wiki/Remote_procedure_call for more). gRPC is a binary message-based protocol, and this means—as mentioned earlier in the discussion of binary message formats—you’re forced to take an API-first approach to service design.
 You define your gRPC APIs using a Protocol Buffers-based IDL, which is Google’s language-neutral mechanism for serializing structured data.
 You use the Protocol Buffer compiler to generate client-side stubs and server-side skeletons.
 The compiler can generate code for a variety of languages, including Java, C#, NodeJS, and GoLang.
 Clients and servers exchange binary messages in the Protocol Buffers format using HTTP/2.

 gRPC uses Protocol Buffers as the message format.
-Protocol Buffers is, as men- tioned earlier, an efficient, compact, binary format.
+Protocol Buffers is, as menioned earlier, an efficient, compact, binary format.
 It’s a tagged format.
 Each field of a Protocol Buffers message is numbered and has a type code.
 A message recipient can extract the fields that it needs and skip over the fields that it doesn’t recognize.
 As a result, gRPC enables APIs to evolve while remaining backward-compatible.

 gRPC has several benefits:
 - It’s straightforward to design an API that has a rich set of update operations.